richardTowers/verify-tech-docs/source/documentation/msa/msaUse.md

 **Prerequisite:** The Matching Service Adapter (MSA) requires Java 8.
 Make sure you have the latest version of the Java Runtime Environment (JRE) installed.

-1. When you have successfully completed a gate review for [Stage 3: Planning](http://alphagov.github.io/identity-assurance-documentation/stage3/Stage3.html), email [<idasupport+onboarding@digital.cabinet-office.gov.uk>](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk) to request access to the secure site where you can download the Matching Service Adapter.
+1. When you have successfully completed a gate review for [Stage 3: Planning](http://alphagov.github.io/identity-assurance-documentation/stage3/Stage3.html), you can download and install the MSA.
+If you don't already have a link to the secure site where you can download the MSA, email [<idasupport+onboarding@digital.cabinet-office.gov.uk>](mailto:idasupport+onboarding@digital.cabinet-office.gov.uk).
 1. Download the MSA zip file to your host.
 It contains:
     * a jar (java archive) file
     * [truststore](#glossary-truststore) files for non-production environments (the SAML compliance tool and the integration environment) - `test_ida_hub.ts` and `test_ida_metadata.ts`